HX-JSolari/Weather-App/README.md

 WEB APP SPA.

-With React Boostrap & CSS Vanilla.
+With React, Boostrap & CSS Vanilla.

 Enjoy it :)